sambeau/deadcatbounce/README.md

 - A joker acts like a wild card in a run to join two almost touching runs together, e.g. in K-Q-J…joker…9-8 the joker acts like a ten.
 However, jokers shouldn’t be counted in the dividend, so that run would score 8 not 9.
 They can only be played in the middle of a run, never at the start or end (unless another card, that encloses them, is played with them).
 - A joker allows you to take any joining card from an opponent.
 You swap the joker into their run and take their card out.
 Again, you can only take a card from the middle, never the top or the bottom.
 Essentially, this will be a licence to steal a king.
 - My Canasta set has 6 jokers, of three types, so potentially you could have all three rules.
 - Jokers could be dealt out to each player at the beginning or appear in the flop.
-It would need play-testing, but they could be free to take, or expensive to buy — both would be fun as long as they didn;t unbalance the game.
+It would need play-testing, but they could be free to take, or expensive to buy — both would be fun as long as they didn’t unbalance the game.
 - Jokers could be free to keep (lay face-down on the table) or you have to pay tax to keep them in your hand.
-I prefer you paying tax to keep them as that would encourage you to use them impulsivel,y and could make them uneconomical to keep for too long.
+I prefer you paying tax to keep them as that would encourage you to use them impulsively and could make them uneconomical to keep for too long.
 ### Variable-length Suits
 It would be fun to try varying the length of the suits.
 For instance,
 - You could play with two sets of Clubs and diamonds